krishanudb/bio-squarel/README.md

 Easiest Way to do this is using the GraphDB docker image:

 1. Install docker in your system.
 Follow these instructions: https://docs.docker.com/engine/install/ubuntu/
-2. Start graphdb docker container using the following commands:
+2. Start graphdb docker container using the following commands:<br>

     `>docker pull dhlabbasel/graphdb-free`